eclipse-edc/docs/developer/wip/for-contributors/data-plane/data-plane-extensions.md

 <!-- TOC -->

-The EDC Data Plane is a component responsible for transmitting data using a wire protocol and can be easily extended using the [DFF](#the-data-plane-framework) for supporting different protocols and transfer types.
+The EDC Data Plane is a component responsible for transmitting data using a wire protocol and can be easily extended using the [Data Plane Framework (DPF)](#the-data-plane-framework) for supporting different protocols and transfer types.

 The main component of an EDC data plane is the [DataPlaneManager](#the-dataplanemanager).